mtrudel/hap/README.md

-# HomeKitEx
+# HAP

-HomeKitEx is a framework for builting HAP (aka HomeKit) devices under Apple's 'Hobbyists and Makers' guidelines.
+HAP is a framework for builting HAP (aka HomeKit) devices under Apple's 'Hobbyists and Makers' guidelines.
 You can think of it as [homebridge](https://www.github.com/nfarina/homebridge) for Elixir.